 Where the design community meets.

-Founder of Build Interactive Joined almost 6 years ago
+Founder of Build Interactive Joined over 6 years ago

 It's been a lot of fun following this project, Anand.
 I can only imagine more good things to come in Gyroscope's future.